mohammadsh96/JavaScript-Commands/README.md

 The String() function of JavaScript code returns a value containing alphabetic characters.
 For example, a line of code that reads String a=new String(“There are three primitive data types”); will print the phrase There are only three primitive data types.
 The character, a, is a reference variable.
 The words in parentheses are known as the object.
 It is important to remember that you cannot make changes to a String() method after it is created.

 #### Boolean:
 The Boolean() function converts an object into one of two responses.
-A Boolean returns a value of either <true> or <false>.
-The instances in which a Boolean object has a <value> of <false> are…
+A Boolean returns a value of either true or false.
+The instances in which a Boolean object has a value of false are…

-when the value parameter is <null>
-when the value parameter is <undefined>
-when the value parameter is 0
-when the value parameter is -0 when the value parameter is <not included>
-when the string is <empty>
+when the value parameter is null when the value parameter is undefined when the value parameter is 0 when the value parameter is -0 when the value parameter is not included when the string is empty

-Importance of <Semicolons>
+Importance of Semicolons

 When working with JS code, it is important that you properly execute line termination.
 The best practice for terminating a line of code is to place a semicolon at the end, though if you forget, JavaScript software will insert one on your behalf.
 In the case of JavaScript malfunctions, you could end up with a line of code that has not been properly terminated.
 This is a rarity.
 However, it could happen and potentially cause an error in your JavaScript coding.
 Manually inserting semicolons should be a habit that you adopt, even with JavaScript’s automatic insertion of semicolons.
 Semicolons make JS code easily readable by everyone.